 💡Rubbing your thumbs and forefingers together - Notice the sensations of touch like texture and temperature.

-When you pause for moments throughout your day and bring your attention to the present moment for just a few breaths, you interrupt any over activity in the survival areas of your brain, and allow the modern parts to produce feel-good hormones and neurotransmitters like dopamine, serotonin, norepinephrine, and oxytocin.
-This increases your mental and physical energy, and frees up your creativity and innate wisdom.
+When you pause for moments throughout the day and bring your attention to the present moment for just a few breaths, you interrupt the over-active survival areas of your brain, and allow the modern parts to produce feel-good hormones and neurotransmitters like dopamine, serotonin, norepinephrine, and oxytocin.
+This increases your mental and physical energy, builds more neuronal connections in the prefrontal cortex, and frees up your creative problem solving skills and innate wisdom.

 #happinesscanbelearned #adhdlatediagnosis #adhdwomen #adhdsupport #adhdroutines #adhdexecutivefunctionskills #adhdlifecoach #adhdlifecoaching #adhdcoaching #adhdcoachingworks #adhdneuroscience #neuroscience #neuroplasticity #mindfulnesspractice